LenneDalben/StardewValleyModsGPL/[CP] It Takes a Village - Class Events/README.md

 Fair warning: most of the events have the player being passive or just not there, so if that's not your thing, give the mod a pass.

+Translations are welcome!
+You can submit either the language.json to me or the strings in another language for all the strings and I will incorporate it into the mod.
+See more information on the <a href="https://stardewvalleywiki.com/Modding:Translations">wiki</a>.

 ||Getting started||